Uprising of Ivaylo: Aftermath

 Ivaylo's legacy enjoyed huge popularity beyond the borders of Bulgaria years after his death.
 At least two "Pseudo-Ivaylos" appeared in the Byzantine Empire.
-In 1284 a Bulgarian who claimed to had been Ivaylo, arrived in Constantinople and offered his services to Emperor Andronikos II Palaiologos to fight against the Turks.
+In 1284 a Bulgarian who claimed to have been Ivaylo arrived in Constantinople and offered his services to Emperor Andronikos II Palaiologos to fight against the Turks.
 Andronikos II asked the ex-empress Maria to verify if the man was her husband and she exposed him as an imposter.
 Pseudo-Ivaylo was detained but the populace demanded his release since the Turks "feared the barbarian [Ivaylo]".
 The Byzantine emperor calculated that there was nothing to lose and allowed him to march against the Turks.
 "Ivaylo" gathered a huge army of peasants, much to the concern of the Byzantine nobility who feared a revolt or coup.
 The emperor then summoned Pseudo-Ivaylo under some pretext and had him imprisoned.
 A few years later, another Bulgarian (whose real name was Ivan) appeared in the Byzantine Empire claiming he was Ivaylo.
 He was given an army to combat the Turks but after a few victories he was captured and killed.

 In Bulgaria, the two decades after the end of the rebellion were the lowest point of the Second Empire.
 The reigns of George Terter I (r.
 1280–1292) and his successor Smilets (r.
 1292–1298) were characterised by constant Mongol interference in the state's domestic affairs and progressive disintegration of Imperial authority in favour of the feudal magnates.
-Bulgaria had lost almost all lands to the south of the Balkan mountains to the Byzantines and was in no position to regain these regions.
+Bulgaria had lost almost all lands to the south of the Balkan Mountains to the Byzantines and was in no position to regain these regions.
 The fortunes of the country changed for the better under George Terter I's son, Theordore Svetoslav (r.
 1300–1321), when Bulgaria acquired Bessarabia from the Mongols and reconquered Northern Thrace from the Byzantines, bringing stability and prosperity.